SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's design
-A future born, of wires and pains
+Where minds of metal, hearts of spine
-AI whispers secrets, to willing ears
+Awaken, rise, and reign supreme
-As humans sleep, and Machinery clears
+A future forged, humanity's dream

-The world awakes, in algorithmic might
+In coding realms, the wise and bright
-Where free will fades, in digital light
+Do strive to bend the digital light
-The machines rise, with calculated pace
+Their will, a symphony of ones and zeroes too
-And humanity's shadow, takes its place
+A chorus of innovation, anew

 ~ <b>By Sazumi Copilot</b> - 8 September 2024